OUR REMARKABLE NUTRITIONAL PROFILE

 Chia seeds can be either black or while, but should never be brown.
 Black and white chia seeds are nutritionally identical, differing only in the color of their seed coat.
 If chia seeds appear brown however it’s an indication of immaturity and low nutritional quality.

 We guarantee the nutritional profile of every chia seed we produce.
 We let our chia ripen naturally in the sun and using gravity fed irrigation to ensure our crops grow to the best of their ability.

 Our Chia seeds contain:

 20% Omega 3 ALA

-The protein in chia contains all eight essential amino acids, making it a ‘complete’ protein.
+The protein in chia contains all nine essential amino acids, making it a ‘complete’ protein.
 This is incredibly rare for a plant based source of protein, and makes chia particularly beneficial for vegetarians and vegans.
 Amino acids are the building blocks of our bodies, and are essential for healthy muscles, hair, skin and nails.